sndrs/oh/README.md

 # Oh

-POC of a tiny task runner.
+POC of a tiny task-runner.

 ## Development